Kyle Keller (racing driver)

 Kyle Keller (born January 25, 2005) is an American professional stock car racing driver.
-He last competed full-time in the ARCA Menards Series West and part-time in the ARCA Menards Series, driving the No. 71 Ford for Jan's Towing Racing with Kennealy Keller Motorsports.
+He currently competes part-time in the ARCA Menards Series West and part-time in the ARCA Menards Series, driving the No. 4 Chevrolet for Nascimento Motorsports.

 Racing career

 Lucas Oil Modified Series

 Keller would drive a full-time season in the Lucas Oil Modified Series in 2019, for his family owned team.
-Keller had six top tens, which placed him fourth in the overall standings.
+Keller had six top-tens, which placed him fourth in the overall standings.
 He would also compete in the SRL 5th Annual Winter Showdown at Kern County Raceway Park that year, and would finish in thirteenth.